 Seven people die in home fires in the United States on a typical day.
 Most Americans believe they have five minutes to escape their home.
 They don’t.

-The fire safety and smoke alarm blitz will take place on Saturday, May 28, 2016.
-Teams of Red Cross volunteers and local firefighters will be going door-to-door, meeting with families to test and install smoke alarms, helping them create a home fire escape plan.
+The fire safety and smoke alarm blitz will take place on Saturday, February 11, 2017.
+Teams of Red Cross volunteers and firefighters will be going door-to-door, meeting with families to test and install smoke alarms, helping them create a home fire escape plan.
 They will also discuss the importance of having everyone in the household know what to do in case of a fire.

 Media is invited to attend the event.